 This page is dedicated to T'Dancers that have taken dance and expanded on it even after they graduated from high school!
 T'Dance is so proud of their growth and accomplishments and is excited to share them with you!

 Emma Miller, daughter of owner Teresa Miller grew up dancing at T'Dance!
 She graduated from Oklahoma City University in 2017 with a degree in Dance Management.
 Emma has danced in New York City with the Rockettes during their Summer Intensive, and also at Broadway Dance Center for their Summer Professional Semester.
 She spent the summer following graduation working for Larrwell Productions as a professional dancer for the Mary Kay Seminar in Dallas, TX.
-She is currently a professional dancer with Norwegian Cruise Lines.
+She is currently a professional dancer and spent two years with Norwegian Cruise Lines.
 She spent her first contract on the Star ship, sailing the Mediterranean, Transatlantic, Caribbean, Panama Canal, Central America, and Mexican Riviera.
 She spent 2018-19 aboard the Pride of America traveling the Hawaiian Islands.
-Fall 2019 she leave for Mannheim, Germany to dance at Palazzo, Mannheim!
+Emma then lived in Mannheim, Germany and was a dancer at the Palazzo Theatre in 2019-20.
+Currently she performing at the Bellagio in Las Vegas.

 Amanda graduated from St. Cecilia High School in 2004.
 She attended Oklahoma City University where she majored in Dance Management for four years.
 She graduated in 2008 with a Bachelors of Science.
 While at OCU, she was in the American Spirit Dance Company, an active member and office holder of Students and Arts Management club, Personal Assistant to the President and First Lady of OCU, and a member of Gamma Phi Beta.
 Amanda was hired by Royal Caribbean Productions in July 2008.
 She enjoys traveling, performing for thousands of people, meeting people from all over the world, and learning about other cultures.
 A special thanks to her mother for enrolling her dance lessons at a young age and continuing to be her biggest fan and support.